What You Need To Know Before Buying Health Insurance

 Buying individual health insurance is an emotional experience.
 You might feel pressured to buy it.
 You could be afraid you can’t afford the monthly payments.
 You are definitely irritated by the terms and phrases that don’t make sense.
 Plus, it takes too many hours to search, compare and apply for coverage.

 Finding an affordable health insurance plan, whether it is permanent health insurance or temporary health insurance, can cause strife and worry.

 Studies show Americans can be fairly incompetent at selecting plans based on financial needs and medical welfare.
-So bad, that when given the option of choosing between multiple plans with only one logical choice, 65% of workers select the wrong health care plan.
+So bad, that when given the option of choosing between multiple plans with only one logical choice, about 80% of workers select the wrong health care plan.
 Yet some of these same consumer studies have found that we are getting better about making health care decisions, and our confidence has improved since the dawn of the Affordable Care Act.

 The majority of Americans receive health insurance plans from their employer.
 Those who buy health care insurance on their own typically opt for an individual health insurance plan or a short-term medical insurance plan that provides coverage while they wait for the opportunity to buy permanent insurance.
 In either case, both types of insurance plans use terms and descriptions that are foreign to the average consumer.
 This guide is meant to help you better understand health insurance terms in everyday language so you can feel more confident about your decision.

 Like auto insurance, a health care plan has a deductible (a set dollar amount) you must pay before your health insurance company is responsible for footing the bill.
 Deductibles have come under fire since the launch of Obamacare because they are rising every year for individuals who purchase their own insurance.
 Your auto insurance deductible is usually fairly low, maybe $500 or $1,000.
 But a health insurance deductible for individuals averaged $5,700 for a Bronze plan (typically the lowest cost plan available) in 2016.